meghapsimatrix/simhelpers/README.md

 The functions are created to work with `tidyeval` practice using packages like `dplyr`.
-The package [vignette](https://github.com/meghapsimatrix/SimHelpers/blob/master/vignettes/MCSE.Rmd) covers details about MCSE and the formulas used to calculate them by the functions in SimHelpers.
+The package [vignette](https://github.com/meghapsimatrix/SimHelpers/blob/master/vignettes/MCSE.Rmd) covers details about MCSE and the formulas used to calculate them.
 The vignette also includes examples on how to use the functions with `dplyr` workflow.

-In addition to the set of functions that calculate performance measures and MCSE, the package also includes a function, `create_skeleton` that generates a skeleton outline of a simulation study that can be applied when designing one.
-Another function, `evaluate_by_row` runs the simulation for each combination of conditions.
+In addition to the set of functions that calculates performance measures and MCSE, the package also includes a function, `create_skeleton`, that generates a skeleton outline of a simulation study that can be applied when designing one.
+Another function, `evaluate_by_row` runs the simulation for each combination of conditions row by row.
 Lastly, the `start_parallel` function sets up parallel processing.

 The package also contains several datasets that contain results from